 Naomi Woddis is a photographer, writer and radio show host whose photography includes portraiture and still life.
 The aim of her work is to be clear, compassionate and honest.
 She is also interested in opening new dialogues about mental health and chronic invisible illness, living with both conditions herself.
 Naomi hosts a monthly radio show ‘The Two of Us’ on Reel Rebels Radio where she talks to writers and artists about their work and how it relates to mental health and emotional well-being.
 Naomi has been Artist-in-Residence at Culpeper Community Garden, Islington and her work has been exhibited at Ovalhouse, The Albany, Lewisham Art House, The Nunnery Gallery (as part of the Shape Open 2013), The Pie Factory, Margate and Free Space Project, Kentish Town.

-In 2018 the Peer Forum award at The Photographers’ Gallery was awarded to Rowan Lear who worked with Victoria Louise Doyle, Luci Eldridge, Victoria Fornieles, Dawn M Gaietto, Leanne Bell Gonczarow, Oliver Griffin, Freddy Griffiths, James Hankey, Melanie King, Dafna Talmor , Catherine M Weir , Oliver Raymond-Barker under the group name of Planetary Processing.
-You can keep updated on the groups ongoing activity by visiting their website.
+The 2018 Peer Forum at The Photographers’ Gallery was awarded to Rowan Lear who worked with Victoria Louise Doyle, Luci Eldridge, Victoria Fornieles, Dawn M Gaietto, Leanne Bell Gonczarow, Oliver Griffin, Freddy Griffiths, James Hankey, Melanie King, Dafna Talmor , Catherine M Weir , Oliver Raymond-Barker under the group name of Planetary Processing.

-In 2017 The Photographers’ Gallery hosted a peer mentoring group established by Thom Bridge who worked with artists Andrew Bruce , Emma Ingeborg Bäcklund, Philipp Dorl ,Kim Jakobsen To, Maria Kapajeva , Laura Hensser, Julie Hill , Helen McGhie, Ryan L. Moule, Anja Olofgörs, Martin Seeds and Monica Takvam.
+The 2017 Peer Forum was awarded to Thom Bridge who worked with artists Andrew Bruce , Emma Ingeborg Bäcklund, Philipp Dorl ,Kim Jakobsen To, Maria Kapajeva , Laura Hensser, Julie Hill , Helen McGhie, Ryan L. Moule, Anja Olofgörs, Martin Seeds and Monica Takvam.
 The group is continuing working together under the name Field/s

-You can listen to Lewis Bush in conversation with Artquest about his experiences of the PEER FORUM programme below.
+Listen to Lewis Bush in conversation with Artquest about his experiences of the Peer Forum programme.